Skip to main content

 Ash trees were widely planted in Colorado urban neighborhoods.

-Emerald ash borer (Agrilus planipennis; EAB) is an insect native to Asia.
-It was introduced into North America sometime during the 1990s, probably via ash wood pallets or wood packing material.
+Emerald ash borer (Agrilus planipennis; EAB) is a wood boring beetle native to Asia.
+It was introduced into North America during the 1990s, likely via shipping materials such as ash wood pallets or wood packing material.

 Where is EAB in Colorado?

-• The most recent confirmed detections were in Edgewater, Aurora, Denver and Wheat Ridge.
+• The most recent confirmed detections were in Berthoud, Golden, Edgewater, Aurora, Denver and Wheat Ridge.

 Contact Us About EAB